zeromq/pyzmq/docs/source/howto/devices.md

-Or for launching an MQ in the background, there are {class}`.ThreadMonitoredQueue` and {class}`.ProcessMonitoredQueue`, which function just like the base BackgroundDevice objects, but add {meth}`foo_mon` methods for configuring the monitor socket.
+Or for launching an MQ in the background, there are {class}`.ThreadMonitoredQueue` and {class}`.ProcessMonitoredQueue`, which function just like the base BackgroundDevice objects, but add `foo_mon()` methods for configuring the monitor socket.